Kristina01111000/WordPressTheme/README.md

 plugins im using on dr ws site:

 	- peepso
-		- removed wideo plugin (it had malware in it)
+		- removed video plugin (it had malware in it)
 	- learndash
 	- paid memberships pro
 	- woocommerce -> removed it(not necessary)